velexi-research/VLXI-Cookiecutter-DVC-Dataset/README.md

-Velexi DVC Dataset Cookiecutter
+Velexi Dataset Cookiecutter
 ===============================

-The [Velexi DVC Dataset Cookiecutter][vlxi-cookiecutter-dvc-dataset] is intended to streamline the process of creating a dataset that
+The [Velexi Dataset Cookiecutter][vlxi-cookiecutter-dataset] is intended to streamline the process of creating a dataset that

 * encourages data version management and